PeachyDB-Inc/PeachyDB/Deployment/Tools-MonitorCluster.md

    prompt> python3 peachydb_status_tool -support-bundle server-stack-name aws-instance-id
    ```
   The support bundle will also attempt to include any core files generated on the instance, this will significantly degrade the
    performance of the instance.
-A support_bundle will not be generated any more than once per ten minute window for a given server node.
+A support_bundle will not be generated any more than once per ten minute window for a given server node.<br>
 4) To check liveness of nodes in the server cluster this is the command, it is recommended that liveness be sampled every 2 minutes.
    ```shell
    prompt> python3 peachydb_status_tool.py -status server-stack-name